-THE PAST OF A MOUNTAIN, ATALAYA OF CULTURES
+THE PAST OF A MOUNTAIN, WATCHTOWER FOR DIFFERENT CULTURES

 The mountain of Sant Julià de Ramis, today also known as the mountain of Sants Metges, enjoys a privileged location, dominating the plain of Gironès and Empordà, with visual contact with the Pyrenees, with the Costa Brava and caressed by the mountain massif of Las Gavarres, as it always highlights its connectivity, its beautiful location and therefore its great strategic value.
 This ample natural space is covered by a great leafy forest species, white pine, Mediterranean holm oak, ash, oak and riverbank forests near the river Ter pass, which provide aromas of bucolic nature around the new business project.